jklecker/BranchServiceGitHub/README.md

 - **Proper Naming Conventions**: Follows Java standards (camelCase, lowercase packages)
 - **Exception Handling**: Custom exceptions with HTTP status propagation

-### PMD Rule Customization Strategy
+### PMD Rule Customization

-The project uses a pragmatic approach to PMD rule enforcement:
+This project uses a pragmatic approach to PMD:

-**Rules Suppressed in ruleset (`config/pmd-ruleset.xml`):**
-- `AssertionInTest`: Integration tests have implicit assertions (MockMvc `.andExpect()` throws on failure; Spring context load failure throws exception)
-- `UnnecessaryAssertionInTest`: Redundant `assertTrue(true)` statements in integration tests are unnecessary
-- `TooManyMethods`: Test classes should have many focused test methods (one per scenario)
-- `DuplicateStringLiteral`: Test data constants intentionally reuse values for clarity

-**Method-level Suppressions (`@SuppressWarnings("PMD")`):**
-- Spring Boot context tests (no explicit assertion needed)
-- MockMvc integration tests (assertions are implicit in `.andExpect()` calls)
-- Tests with logically-related multiple assertions (e.g., `assertThrows()` + `assertEquals()` for exception status)

-**Philosophy:**
-- ✅ Fix real quality issues in production code
+- Focuses on real issues in production code
-- ✅ Suppress unreasonable violations in test code
-- ✅ Document why each rule is suppressed
+- Suppresses or customizes rules that are not relevant or practical for test code
+- Documents any major suppressions or customizations in the codebase or ruleset
-- ✅ Follow Java and Spring Boot best practices
+- Follows Java and Spring Boot best practices
-- ✅ Use both ruleset and annotation-based suppressions as appropriate

 ### Running Code Quality Analysis